sei-jed-10/project1/README.md

-/*
+/\*
 Author: Abdullah Binmahfouz
 Data Analyst ----- Dec5/2019

 About this repo:
-Has a web page that carries a game called Connect 4 game.
+It has a web page that carries a game called Connect 4 game.
 The game is quite simple and fun to play where two users can play the game.
-The first user called: Red PlayerSecond user called : Green player Once the page is load user can start the game and the first player is the Red player.
+The first user called: Red User , and the Second user called : Green User Once the page is load user can start the game.

-Still working to get more functionality done
-If you would like to restart the game kindly press the replay button */
+If you would like to restart the game kindly press the button \*/

-// website
+website
 https://abinm670.github.io/project1/